deeplearning4j/deeplearning4j/eigenvector.md

 To sum up, the covariance matrix defines the shape of the data.
 Diagonal spread (along eigenvectors) is expressed by the covariance, while x-and-y-axis-aligned spread is expressed by the variance.

-While not entirely accurate, it may help to think of each component as a cause in the Dutch basketball player example above, with the first principal component being age; the second possibly gender; the third nationality (implying nations' differing healthcare systems), and each of those occupying its own dimension in relation to height.
+While not entirely accurate, it may help to think of each component as a causal force in the Dutch basketball player example above, with the first principal component being age; the second possibly gender; the third nationality (implying nations' differing healthcare systems), and each of those occupying its own dimension in relation to height.
 Each acts on height to different degrees.

+## Entropy and Information Gain

+[Shannon entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) is a measure of the predictability of the data: the higher the entropy, the more pure, understood and predictable a dataset is.
+By modeling data well with tools like PCA, we get [information gain](https://en.wikipedia.org/wiki/Information_gain_in_decision_trees) and come to a state of higher entropy.

 (*to be continued...*)